Knowledge Is Power

 - Do I think the Investor Foundation Workshop is a rip-off ?
 Read on

-- Investools - An educational organization with a nice Web-based stock screening tool call the Investor Toolbox.
-Investools merged with ThinkOrSwim a few years back.
+- Investools - An educational organization with a nice Web-based stock screening tool called the Investor Toolbox.
+Investools was a subsidiary of the ThinkOrSwim Group because, as you'll see below, one of the founders of ThinkOrSwim, Tom Sosnoff, has a passion for educating retail investors.

-- ThinkOrSwim (TOS) - A brokerage firm that developed an incredibly powerful, very sophisticated (read "kick ass") analysis and trading platform targeted towards options traders (but good for stock traders as well).
+- ThinkOrSwim (TOS) - A brokerage firm that developed an incredibly powerful, very sophisticated analysis and trading platform built for options traders (but good for stock traders as well).

-The logic behind TD Ameritrade acquiring the Investools/ThinkOrSwim organization is that educated traders stay in the game longer and place more trades.
+TD Ameritradeacquiring the Investools/ThinkOrSwim organization is that educated traders stay in the game longer and place more trades.
 And I suppose it doesn't hurt that there's big money to be made in trader and investor eduation.

 In mid-2010 TDA e-mailed me about two free, consecutive, one-day workshops they were conducting in my area, the "Trading Strategies for Todays Market" workshop and the "Risk-Defined Options Strategies" workshop held Friday and Saturday respectively at local hotels.
 I fully expected to get a sales pitch for something at these free workshops.
 In this day of Webinars they're not going to pay for hotel conference room space and staff travel expenses just to be nice.